khazaei/vision-hist/README.md

 ])
 ```

-At each epoch the images are transformed by random reflection and random cropping.
-This will allow the model to observe
+At each epoch, images are randomly reflected and cropped, which exposes the model to a broader range of training data,
-more training data and thus increasing the data distribution it's observed.
+thus increasing the observed data distribution.

-2 - Drop out regularization: They deployed dropout regularization by randomly zeroing out 50% of the neurons in the
+2 - Drop out regularization: Dropout regularization was implemented by randomly zeroing out 50% of the neurons in the
-fully connected network
-during training.
-Add this line to your neural network to activate it.
+fully connected layers during training sessions.
+To activate dropout in your neural network, add the following line:

 ```python
 nn.Dropout(p=0.5),
 ```

-3 - Local response normalization: Each pixel (x,y location) for each layer is normalized by the sum of all kernel values
+3 - Local response normalization: Each pixel (x,y location) at every layer is normalized by the sum of all kernel values
 at that pixel location within that layer.
-Pytorch has an implementation of local response normalization.
+Pytorch provides an implementation of local response normalization:

 ```python
 nn.LocalResponseNorm(size=5, alpha=0.0001, beta=0.75, k=2),  # hyper parameters from paper